HP2000-Code/HP-Programming-language/CODE_OF_CONDUCT.md

 # 🤝🏻 Code of CONDUCT
-‼️Compliance with these rules is mandatory for all users and participants!
+‼️**Compliance with these rules is mandatory for all users and participants!**
 ## ✅ Expected behaviors
 - Treat other users and contributors with respect.
 - Express opinions and suggestions respectfully.